Steve McKenna: Coaching and later career

-McKenna's official tenure as coach of the Mighty Roos started out in 2007, after McKenna completed his playing season with the Kangwonland.
-He will coach the team during their World Championships campaign that year.

-McKenna coached Australia in to gaining a promotion to Division I during his first season at the helm of Mighty Roos.
+McKenna's official tenure as coach of the Mighty Roos started out in 2007, after McKenna completed his playing season with Kangwon Land.
+He coached the team during their World Championships campaign that year.
+McKenna coached Australia to gaining a promotion to Division I during his first season at the helm of Mighty Roos.

 McKenna was the head coach of HC Alleghe, a Serie A1 hockey team from 2009 until 2012.
-He later became the general manager of HC Alleghe, holding the position during the 2012-13 season.
+He later became the general manager of HC Alleghe, holding the position during the 2012–13 season.

 McKenna subsequently became a Waterloo Regional Police Service constable.

 Covid-19 vaccination protest

 In October, 2021, McKenna publicly requested that the city of Cambridge remove his jersey from display in the Hespeler arena because of Ontario's policy of barring people who were not vaccinated against COVID-19 to enter municipal recreation facilities.
 McKenna had previously donated his Los Angeles Kings team jersey to the arena.
 Said McKenna, "I can’t enter the very arena where my jersey hangs on the wall."